-Value-Added Reseller, Systems Integrator, Corporate Reseller and Original Equipment Manufacturer Relationships.
+Distributors, Value-Added Reseller, Systems Integrator, Corporate Reseller and Original Equipment Manufacturer Relationships.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers resell our software applications independently.
-As of March 31, 2006, we had over 300 reseller partners and systems integrators distributing our software worldwide.
+As of March 31, 2007, we had approximately 300 reseller partners and systems integrators distributing our software worldwide.

-In order to broaden our market coverage, we have original equipment manufacturer distribution agreements with Dell and Hitachi Data Systems.
-Under these agreements, the original equipment manufacturers sell, market and support our software applications and services independently and/or incorporate our software applications into their own hardware products.
+In order to broaden our market coverage, we have original equipment manufacturer distribution agreements with Dell and Hitachi Data Systems and, more recently, Bull and Incentra Solutions, Inc. Under these agreements, the original equipment manufacturers sell, market and support our software applications and services independently and/or incorporate our software applications into their own hardware products.
 Our original equipment manufacturer agreements do not contain any minimum purchase or sale commitments.
 In addition to our original equipment manufacturer agreement with Dell, we also have a corporate reseller agreement with the Dell Software and Peripherals division.
+We have also signed a distribution agreement with Arrow covering North American commercial markets.
+We believe that this relationship will enable us to reach more resellers and end-users and will increase the amount of resources focused on our reseller channel.